HorvathLab/NGS/RNA2DNA/docs/InputFiles.md

 provide CHROM, POS, REF, ALT headings.
 Extra values in tabular or VCF format files are mapped to the output.

-All SNV loci, read alignments, and annotation files *must* indicate genomic position with respect to the same specific release of a common reference genome.
+> All SNV loci, read alignments, and annotation files *must* indicate
+> genomic position with respect to the same specific release of a common
+> reference genome.

 ## Read Alignment Files

 Read alignment files in indexed BAM format.
 Filename extension `.bam` expected with `.bam.bai` index files in the same folder.
+RNA2DNA will execute fastest if all BAM files are sorted and indexed in a consistent manner.

-All read alignemnts, SNV loci, and annotation files *must* indicate genomic position with respect to the same specific release of a common reference genome.
-RNA2DNA will execute faster if all BAM file alignments are sorted in a consistent manner.
+> All read alignemnts, SNV loci, and annotation files *must* indicate
+> genomic position with respect to the same specific release of a common
+> reference genome.

 ## See Also